argoproj/argo-cd/docs/core_concepts.md

 * **Sync status** Whether or not the live state matches the target state.
 Is the deployed application the same as Git says it should be?
 * **Sync** The process of making an application move to its target state.
 E.g. by applying changes to a Kubernetes cluster.
 * **Sync operation status** Whether or not a sync succeeded.
-* **Refresh** Get the latest code from Git and see if the live live state matches it.
+* **Refresh** Compare the latest code in Git with the live state.
+Figure out what is different.
 * **Health** The health the application, is it running correctly?
 Can it serve requests?
 * **Tool** A tool to create manifests from a directory of files.
 E.g. Kustomize or Ksonnet.
 See **Application Source Type**.
 * **Configuration management tool** See **Tool**.